OlivierFortier/external-dx11-overlay/docs/NEXUS_INTEGRATION.md

   - `toggle_window()` bound to a keybind (`ALT+SHIFT+1`)

 ### Present Hook and Rendering in Nexus Mode
-Nexus builds now initialize the overlay pipeline as well:
+Nexus builds initialize the overlay pipeline while avoiding conflicts with Nexus UI/input:
 - Start MMF thread (shared texture headers)
 - Discover and hook IDXGISwapChain::Present
-- Start statistics server and standalone keybinds
+- Start statistics server
-- Install custom WndProc and mouse input routing
+- Skip standalone keybinds and WndProc/mouse hooks (Nexus owns input)

-This ensures the Blish HUD texture overlay and the existing keybind system work the same in both modes.
+The overlay draw backs up and restores D3D11 pipeline state (RTV/DSV, blend, shaders, SRV/sampler, topology) to prevent black screens or flicker during early startup.
 Unload attempts to disable the Present hook regardless of mode.

 ### Build
 Dependencies `nexus` and `rfd` are optional and only compiled when the `nexus` feature is enabled.